MA in Theatre

 at least two upper-division courses in technical theatre; and two upper-division theatre electives.

 The student must complete at least 24 graduate hours while in residence as a graduate student at MU.
 The academic program should be established in consultation with an advisor not later than the end of the first full semester of residence.
 No more than six semester hours of graduate work may be transferred from another university.
-The student submits Form M-1, Application for Degree of Master of Arts to the Graduate School listing the courses to be taken to complete the graduate curriculum.
+The student submits Form M-1, Application for Degree of Master of Arts to the Graduate Studies listing the courses to be taken to complete the graduate curriculum.

 Each candidate for the MA must complete an independent project, which should be specified on the M-1 form as part of the plan of study.